 Wrapping Up – Is SEO Hard to Learn?

-Would you agree that this articles is search engine optimization all-in-one for dummies?
+Would you agree that this article is search engine optimization all-in-one for dummies aka SEO for dummies?